-The 1991 sequel “Bill And Ted’s Bogus Journey” filmed in Southern California.
-The Bill and Ted University was filmed at the Japanese Garden of the Tillman Water Reclamation Plant in Van Nuys, California.
+The 1991 sequel “Bill And Ted’s Bogus Journey” shot in Southern California.
+The film begins at Bill and Ted University, which was shot at the Japanese Garden of the Tillman Water Reclamation Plant in Van Nuys, California.
 The location has been used in countless TV shows and films, notably serving as the “Starfleet Academy” in “Star Trek: The Next Generation,” “Star Trek: Deep Space Nine,” “Star Trek: Voyager” and “Star Trek: Enterprise.”
 Other TV shows to film there include the original “Knight Rider,” “Murder She Wrote” and the original “Charmed.”
-Films such as “Bio-Dome,” “Rising Sun,” “Austin Powers: International Man of Mystery” and “Most Wanted” also filmed at the location.
+Films such as “Bio-Dome,” “Twins,” “Rising Sun,” “Austin Powers: International Man of Mystery,” “Zoombies” and “Most Wanted” also filmed at the location.

 LOCATION: 6100 Woodley Ave, Van Nuys, CA 91406

 Bill and Ted, played by Alex Winter and Keanu Reeves, audition for the Battle of the Bands at the San Dimas Civic Auditorium, which is actually the Santa Monica Civic Auditorium.
 The building is now closed to the public, but available for filming and private events.

 LOCATION: 1855 Main St, Santa Monica, CA 90401

 Bill and Ted live at this apartment in West Hollywood.
 The same building has been featured in the films “L.A.
 Story,” “The Limey,” “Rush Hour” and more.